aaleem123/aaleem123/README.md

-# Hi there, I'm Attia Aleem 👋
+# Hi there, Attia here 👋

-## 🚀 DevOps & Cloud Engineer | Platform Engineering Enthusiast | AWS Specialist
+## 🚀 DevOps & Cloud Engineer/ Platform Engineering Enthusiast/ AWS Specialist

 I know you’re here to learn about my work, but first, a little about me: